uvlad7/json_scanner/README.md

 # => "\"😍\""

 # Ranges are supported as matchers for indexes with the following restrictions:
-# - range start must be positive
+# - the start of a range must be positive
-# - range end must be positive or -1
+# - the end of a range must be positive or -1
-# - range with -1 end must be closed, e. g.
-(0..-1) works, but (0...-1) is forbidden
+# - a range with -1 end must be closed, e.g. (0..-1) works, but (0...-1) is forbidden
 JsonScanner.scan('[0, 42, 0]', [[(1..-1)]])
 # => [[[4, 6, :number], [8, 9, :number]]]
 JsonScanner.scan('[0, 42, 0]', [[JsonScanner::ANY_INDEX]])